Posted by Emily Leinbach on June 20th, 2019

 Originally published on LinkedIn by Jim Urquhart (Managing Director, FinTech at The Bowdoin Group).

 An unprecedented volume of data inundates businesses every day—and what organizations do with it matters.
-When fully exploited, it enables companies to make better decisions, engage customers, and leverage emerging technologies like artificial intelligence, machine learning, and blockchain—which is why data scientists are among the most strategic positions businesses are recruiting for today.
+When fully exploited, it enables companies to do better.
+They make better decisions, engage customers, and leverage emerging technologies like artificial intelligence, machine learning, and blockchain—which is why data scientists are among the most strategic positions businesses are recruiting for today.
 Top-notch data scientists propel companies forward by translating data into strategic insights.
 The best and brightest are creative, curious problem-solvers who have a rare blend of analytical and creative abilities.
 They understand the business problems they need to solve and how data can help.
 And they can explain results in terms business leaders understand.

 If you’re looking to find these people to fill data scientist positions, be prepared.
 It’s a highly competitive hiring market: Demand for data scientists is high and expected to grow 28% by 2020, according to a recent IBM study.
 The pool of qualified candidates is also small, partially because it’s a relatively new field.
 Companies are looking for experience, with 78% of data science positions requiring at least three years’ experience and 39% of positions preferring a master’s degree or Ph.D.[i]
 And they’re competing for top talent against large, innovative businesses with well-established data science departments, like Amazon, Google, and Facebook.
 Attracting and hiring the best data scientists can challenge even the most talented search firms.